decision0/finwise/README.md

 ## 💡 Why I Built This

-This project was created as a public demonstration of my understanding of Wise's developer APIs, secure payment automation, and modern backend development practices.
-It is designed to highlight:

-- Strong grasp of REST API integrations
+This project was created to showcase:

-- Familiarity with fintech workflows
+- Proficiency in REST API integration with a real-world fintech API
+- Understanding of Wise's transfer lifecycle and event model
-- Clean, maintainable code
+- Clean, modular backend development using Node.js
-- Documentation and testing awareness
+- Professional documentation and GitHub presentation

+I built **Finwise** as part of my application to demonstrate my suitability to work on global payments infrastructure like Wise.

 ---

 ## 🧠 Future Enhancements

-- [ ] Add frontend using Next.js (Tailwind CSS)
+- [ ] Frontend app using Next.js + Tailwind CSS
-- [ ] Simulate funding (sandbox `/payments` API)
+- [ ] Add funding step via `/v3/payments` API (sandbox only)
-- [ ] CI/CD pipeline setup
+- [ ] Display transfer history and webhook logs
-- [ ] Deployment to Render (backend) and Vercel (frontend)
+- [ ] Deploy to Render (backend) and Vercel (frontend)
-- [ ] Add support for multi-currency flows
+- [ ] Add test coverage and CI pipeline

 ---

 ## 📄 License

-MIT – free to use and modify.
+**MIT** – free to use, clone, and modify with attribution.